act-psgi/act-starter-debian/README.md

 on your own development machine.

-I intend to keep it in synch with the active branches (right now: stage0) in my fork of Act at https://github.com/HaraldJoerg/Act.
+I intend to keep it in synch with the active branches (right now: stage0) in my fork of Act at https://github.com/act-psgi/Act.
-It may work with other forks, too.
+It may work with other forks, too, but chances are getting worse while Act is carried forward.

 Installations created in this way are _not_ meant for production!